pitchoilcan/Digidrumduino/README.md

 #                       MIDI :   Musical Instrument Digital Interface
   Start with Ardunio Knock code

-  Read 48 Analog pins for input from piezo sensors to trigger events
+  Read 48 Analog pins for input from piezo sensors and trigger an event based on set conditions

   Prints and auto analyse what you play to LCD and via serial port.